nZEDb/nZEDb/README.md

     4GB RAM, 2 cores(threads) and 20GB disk space minimum.

+If you wish to use more than 5 threads a quad core CPU is beneficial.

 The overall speed of nZEDb is largely governed by performance of the database.
-As many of database tables should be held within system RAM as possible.
+As many of the database tables should be held within system RAM as possible.
 See Database Section below.

-If you wish to use more than 5 threads a quad core CPU is beneficial.

 ### Software